This is an update of an earlier post.

 For mechanical pond filters like pump baskets and skimmers, it is important to remove trapped debris every few days, even if the collecting baskets are not yet full.
 If you let the debris stay in the catch baskets, they will cause the water quality to degrade.

 During the filtration process, ammonia in the pond is transformed to nitrate, which is a harmless substance.
 However, algae utilize the nitrate to grow and thrive, often resulting in overpopulation.
-Excessive algae in a pond is not beneficial, because aside from being ugly, the algae deprive the koi of oxygen.
+Excessive algae in a pond is not beneficial.
+Aside from being ugly, the algae deprive the koi of oxygen.

 To account for uncontrolled algae growth, it is recommended to use algaecides.
 The frequency of administration differs depending on the type and brand of algaecide you buy, so you need to carefully read the labels and follow the instructions as stated.